istio/old_mixer_repo/deploy/kube/README.md

 # Istio Mixer K8s Configuration

-Intended for our demo, these configurations stand up an instance of the mixer, a Prometheus instance that scapes metrics the mixer exposes, and a Grafana instance to render those metrics.
+These configurations stand up an instance of the mixer, a Prometheus instance that scapes metrics the mixer exposes, and a Grafana instance to render those metrics.
+These are intended for a demo, not a real production setup.
 The easiest way to stand up these deployments is to run (from the Istio mixer root directory):

     $ kubectl create configmap testdata-config --from-file=testdata/globalconfig.yml --from-file=testdata/serviceconfig.yml --from-file=testdata/prometheus.yaml
     $ kubectl apply -f ./deploy/kube/